fubinf/sedrila/README.md

 If something is incomplete, add a TODO marker with a priorization digit:
 - `TODO 1`: to be completed soon (within a few days)
 - `TODO 2`: to be completed once the prio 1 things are done (within days or a few weeks)
-- `TODO 3`: to be completed at some later time (usually several weeks or more into the future) because it is big or never because it is not-so-important ("nice-to-have features")
+- `TODO 3`: to be completed at some later time (usually several weeks or more into the future, because it is big) or never (because it is not-so-important: "nice-to-have features")

 Add a short description of what needs to be done.
 Examples:
 - `TODO 1: find proper formulation`